 The learning process needs emotions and motivation.
 In other words, young players have to be very interested in what they are learning and their brains have to be involved in the whole process.
 Of course, players who love football shouldn’t in theory have any problem with motivation.
 However, practice shows otherwise.
 Because especially young footballers need the learning process, in their case training sessions, to be fascinating and exciting.

-So if we force players to learn an identical game model, we aren’t necessarily meeting each player’s individual need to learn.
+So, if we force players to learn an identical game model, we aren’t necessarily meeting each player’s individual need to learn.
 Most game models focus on building the basics of technique based on exercises without an opponent.
 For young football trainees this is boring, there are no emotions involved, so motivation and commitment to the learning process is at a low level.
 In other words, players don’t learn effectively because they are not emotionally involved in the information that is being provided them during training.
-Nor will they remember that information, because the worst thing for the brain is boredom!
+Nor will they remember that information, because the worst thing for the brain is boredom.
 Football is a game based on emotions, so training and the process of learning the game cannot take place without them.

 In his theory of the learning process, Kolbe (1984) identified two types of learning:

-Perception (the way we assimilate information)
+Perception (the way we assimilate information).

-Processing (how we use the information we receive)
+Processing (how we use the information we receive).